UPDATED: 12.20PM FRIDAY 29 MAY 2020

 Who can be tested for COVID-19

-Testing of COVID-19 has expanded to include any person presenting to a COVID clinic with BOTH a documented fever over 38°C and an acute respiratory infection such as shortness of breath, cough and/or sore throat.
+Testing of COVID-19 has expanded to include any person presenting to a COVID-19 clinic with ANY of the following:

-For more information on testing and the COVID clinics, visit Healthy WA
+For more information on testing and the COVID-19 clinics, visit Healthy WA

 The virus is most likely spread from person-to-person through: